cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The RECOMMENDED way to define a new hash-to-curve suite is:

 1. E, F, p, and m are determined by the elliptic curve and its base field;
-   k is determined by the security level of the elliptic curve.
+   k is determined by the target security level of the suite.

 2. Choose encoding type, either hash\_to\_curve or encode\_to\_curve ({{roadmap}}).